tufailshah786/Weapons-Detection-with-YOLOV3/README.md

 This dataset consist of total 7800 images of weapons.
 There are two classes included in our dataset one is "Gun" and other is "Pistol".
 The given Dataset contain total 5512 instances of "Gun" and 3739 instances of "Pistol".
 We have prepared the different formats of this dataset because each model have its own format for training.

-The <strong>LabelImg</strong> tool is used for the annotation file.
+The <strong>LabelImg</strong> tool is used for the preparation of annotation file.
 You can see the tool [HERE](https://github.com/tzutalin/labelImg).

 The formats of different models are given below: